jorgego11/fabric-to-IBP-migration/upgradeOrderer/README.md

 ## Switch to Raft

-The next step in the migration process is another channel configuration update for each channel.
+Now we have another channel configuration update for each channel.

 Update the script ``channelRaftSwitch.sh`` with the right parameters for your environment and run it for each channel in the network, starting with the **system channel**.

-Note: make sure you have all the environment variables requires by Raft Orderer Pods/Containers as defined in the Fabric documentation.
+``Note: make sure you have all the environment variables required by Raft Orderer Pods/Containers as defined in the Fabric documentation.
 Since Raft-based ordering service requires mutual TLS between orderer nodes, additional configurations are required before you start them again.
-In particular, make sure you followed the recommendations in this section https://hyperledger-fabric.readthedocs.io/en/release-1.4/raft_configuration.html#local-configuration
+In particular, make sure you followed the recommendations in this section https://hyperledger-fabric.readthedocs.io/en/release-1.4/raft_configuration.html#local-configuration``

 ## Restart and Validate Leader